adlanier/pit-peak-buffalo/README.md

 - Creation timestamp
 - Expiration timestamp

----

 ## Frontend Behavior

 The frontend integrates the browser Geolocation API and uses React hooks to manage asynchronous data fetching, radius selection, refresh behavior, loading states, and error handling.

-When location access is unavailable, the UI degrades gracefully by falling back to a global feed.
+When location access is unavailable, the UI degrades gracefully by falling back to the global feed.

----

 ## Project Status

-pit • peak • buffalo is an active, evolving project used to explore:
+pit • peak • buffalo is an active, evolving project focused on:

 - Full-stack application architecture
 - API design tradeoffs